top of page

 Grief Work

 Grief work is also an important part of ecotherapy, as it allows us to process our emotions and experiences related to loss and climate change.
-By engaging with nature in the midst of grief, we can find solace and healing in the natural world and develop a deeper sense of resilience and hope.
+By engaging with nature in the midst of grief, we can find solace and healing in the natural world and develop a deeper sense of resilience and hope and reconnection with the love and gratitude we feel for the earth.

 Environmentalism